sisakat/SiClock/README.md

 | Right mouse down | Changes the clock face |
 | Mouse wheel      | Scales the clock       |

+## Todos

+- Remove the application from the task bar and move it to the notification area.
+- Save and load the state from configuration directories (currently working directory).

 ## Copyright and license

 The source code of this project is licensed under Zlib.